awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-doc-api-steps-create-ed.md

 An `[EnhancedDocument](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/document/EnhancedDocument.html)` represents a document\-type object that has complex structure with nested attributes\.
 An `EnhancedDocument` requires top\-level attributes that match the primary key attributes specified for the `DocumentTableSchema`\.
 The remaining content is arbitrary and can consist of top\-level attributes and also deeply nested attributes\.

-You create an `EnhancedDocument` instance using a builder that provides several ways to add elements\.
+You create an `EnhancedDocument` instance by using a builder that provides several ways to add elements\.

 ## Build from a JSON string<a name="ddb-en-client-doc-api-steps-create-ed-fromJson"></a>